No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

    5. Server: Generate approval secret key and approval data (approval index, expiration, etc.)
    6. Server: Store approval key, approval data, dApp ID and dApp data into an encrypted database file protected by the user's password
    7. Server: Generate session key pair (session ID & session secret key) and session data (date created, expiration, etc.)
-   8. Server: Use the approval key to create an encrypted "session token" in the [JWT](https://jwt.io/) or [PASETO](https://paseto.io/) format that contains the dApp ID, session ID, session data and approval index
+   8. Server: Use the approval key to create an encrypted "session token" in the [PASETO](https://paseto.io/) format that contains the dApp ID, session ID, session data and approval index
    9. Server: Derive session shared secret key using dApp ID and session key or sending authenticated response
    10. Server → DApp: Send authenticated response containing the token, session ID and session data
    11. DApp: Derive the session shared key using dApp secret key and session ID to verify authentication in the server's response